billxu1/home/README.md

 # My portfolio website.

-## Description:
-My very own website!

-It shows off my upcoming projects!
+My very own website and it shows off my upcoming projects! (and my novice JavaScript skills!)

 This is one of my first steps taken to my begin some personal projects.

 ## Requirements
-N/A. It runs on Bootstrap (included in script tag) some custom CSS and raw HTML.

-## Installation:
-Downloading the HTML files should allow you to have your own website.
+Currently a WIP to migrate to React